whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/docs/new_project_on_create.md

 This file is the project-local copy of the standard CREATE config.

 Usually it can be kept unchanged unless project-specific settings are needed.

+In particular, review the Singularity cache path if the project is being set up under a different CREATE username.

 ### `samplesheet.csv`